paymill/paymill-net/README.md

 ```cs
   PaymillContext paymillContext = new PaymillContext( "<YOUR PRIVATE API KEY>" );
 ```
-PaymillContecxt loads the context of PAYMILL for a single account, by providing a merchants private key.
+PaymillContext loads the context of PAYMILL for a single account, by providing a merchants private key.
 It creates 8 services, which represents the PAYMILL API:

  * ClientService
  * OfferService
  * PaymentService